ninjamuffin99/hmm-rs/README.md

 ### hmm command and notes

 - [ ] install - installs libraries listed in hmm.json
-  - [ ] haxelib: installs from lib.haxe.org
+  - [x] haxelib: installs from lib.haxe.org
-    - mostly done, last bit i need to do (which is a bit annoying) is to implement api calls to the haxelib server, so we can properly resolve the latest version if none are provided.
-This entails crazy
   - [ ] git: installs from a git based source
     - allow writing / initalizing non-empty directories for clones?
     - install with `--no-tags` for quicker install?